lewiscoulson/darwin/README.md

 - Data Toggle set to closed by default.
 - Removed import of documentation styles.
 - Form error styles updated
-- Updated "More from The Co-operative" nav menu, spelling mistake fix and link additions.
+- Updated "More from" nav menu, spelling mistake fix and link additions.

 v1.0